This post may contain affiliate links. Please see my disclosure policy for details.

 There’s little to no information online and Lonely Planet hasn’t been updated for over four years.
 So, you may be surprised to find that the prices are higher than before!
 But, still reasonable for a backpacking budget.

 Wildlife safaris run daily at Kaziranga NP.
 It’s home to 70% of the world’s one-horned rhino population so you’re more likely to see one here than anywhere else.

 I was specifically on the lookout for them and I’m was so lucky I got to see some.
 And not just one, but four or five of the cuties.

-It was an awesome experience every one should try – here’s the 2018 safari guide to Kaziranga National Park: home of the one horned rhino!
+It was an awesome experience everyone should try – here’s a Kaziranga National Park safari guide: home of the one-horned rhino!